- One person dies of melanoma every hour.

-- Up until age 40, significantly more women develop melanoma than men.
-After age 40, significantly more men develop melanoma than women.
-Overall, 1 in 35 men and 1 in 54 women will develop melanoma in their lifetime.
+- 1 in 35 men and 1 in 54 women will develop melanoma in their lifetime.

-- Women aged 39 and under have a higher probability of developing melanoma than any other cancer except breast cancer.
+- Women under 40 have a higher probability of developing melanoma than any other cancer except breast cancer.

 - The majority of people diagnosed with melanoma are white men over age 50.